 Your child has a condition called mucositis.
 This is a short-term side effect of cancer treatment.
 Though painful, it usually goes away soon after treatment ends.
 Below are answers to questions you may have as well as tips to help ease your child’s discomfort.

-Mucositis occurs when the cells that line the digestive tract become inflamed due to damage caused by cancer treatment.
+Mucositis occurs when the cells that line the digestive tract become inflamed because of damage caused by cancer treatment.
 The digestive tract begins at the mouth, runs through the body, and ends at the rectum.
 With mucositis, painful sores can form anywhere inside the digestive tract.

 Anyone getting treatment, especially chemotherapy, can be affected by mucositis.
 The condition often occurs about 7 to 10 days after the last day of treatment.
 It typically lasts about 5 to 7 days.
 After that, the cells begin to heal and mucositis goes away.